Best Places to See Wildlife in Yellowstone National Park

 It’s vital to remember – these animals are wild!
 Wildlife safety is one of the essential rules of visiting Yellowstone.
 Stay at least 100m (300 feet) from grizzly bears and wolves.
 Keep 25m (75 feet) from all other wildlife.
 Many visitors get too close to bison, elk, and moose, thinking they are less threatening than other wildlife.
 The truth is these three animals are often more aggressive than bears, especially when it comes to protecting their young.
 Never approach wildlife, even if they seem tame.
 A Yellowstone wildlife tour guide can help tell you what a safe distance is from each animal.

-Best Places to See Wildlife in Yellowstone National Park in 2023
+Best Places to See Wildlife in Yellowstone National Park in 2025

 If you’re traveling to Yellowstone and want the best chance of seeing all the wildlife the area offers, join a Yellowstone wildlife tour out of Cody, Wyoming.
 Our local experts know exactly what grizzlies are hanging where, where fresh carcasses are that will attract additional wildlife, etc.

-Learn more about our Yellowstone wildlife tours here
+Learn more about our Yellowstone wildlife tours here.

 Interested in a take a Yellowstone tour from Cody, Wyoming?
-Contact us here
+Contact us here.